dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

   * This is the SSDT-EC, required for Catalina users
 * `3.
 FakeEC Laptop  - OS-aware Fake EC`
   * This is the SSDT-EC, but the laptop version only Builds Fake EC and leaves the existing EC devices untouched, again required for Catalina users
 * `4.
+USBX - Power properties for USB on SKL and newer SMBIOS`
+  * This is the SSDT-USBX.
+The prebuilt version can be used if desired, but SSDTTime can generate one from your DSDT.
+* `5.
 PluginType - Sets plugin-type = 1 on First ProcessorObj`
   * This is the SSDT-PLUG, for Intel only
-* `5.
+* `6.
 PMC - Sets Power Management controller status`
   * This is the SSDT-PMC, for Intel true 300+ series only, this device is missing from ACPI in recent boards and helps to bring back NVRAM support.
-* `6.
-AWAC - Context-Aware AWAC Disable and RTC Fake`
-  * This is the SSDT-AWAC/RTC0, its purpose  is to fix the system clocks found on newer hardware
 * `7.
+RTCAWAC - Context-Aware AWAC Disable and and RTC ENable/Fake/Range Fix`
+  * This is the SSDT-AWAC/RTC0, its purpose  is to fix the system clocks found on newer hardware, and also enable, fake, and/or fix the range.
+* `8.
 USB Reset     - Reset USB controllers to allow hardware mapping`
   * This is SSDT-RHUB, used for resetting USB ports in macOS for Asus's Z490 motherboards
+* `9.
+PCI Bridge - Create missing PCI bridges for passed device path`
+  * This will create missing PCI bridges necessary for passing device path.
+* `0.
+PNLF - Sets up a PNLF device for laptop backlight control.`
+  * This a customized SSDT-PNLF, tailored for the specific system.
+This is not automatic and you must specify the generation of the iGPU.
+* `A. XOSI - _OSI rename and patch to return true for a range of Windows versions - also checks for OSID`
+  * This is SSDT-XOSI, can also create a patch for OSID and keep it in the correct order.
-* `8.
-Dump DSDT  - Automatically dump the system DSDT`
+* `P. Dump DSDT  - Automatically dump the system DSDT`
   * Dumps your DSDT from your firmware

 What we want to do is select option `8.
 Dump DSDT` first, then select the appropriate option(s) for your system.